$m^\ast$ of two-dimensional electron gas: a neural canonical transformation study: Details of the training procedure

 The quantity of central interest for the purpose of this work is the thermal entropy, which turns out to be fairly sensitive to the training process.
 We thus employ the stochastic reconfiguration method~\cite{Becca2017}, which is much more efficient than conventional first-order optimizers like Adam.

-In the context of machine learning a classical generative model or the ground-state variational Monte Carlo of quantum systems, the conventional metric for the involved parameter space is well known as the Fisher information.
-To find an appropriate metric for the present quantum statistical mechanics settings, the arguably most natural candidate is the Bures distance, defined for two density matrices $\rho$ and $\sigma$ as follows~\cite{PhysRevA.76.062318}:
+In the context of machine learning a classical generative model or the ground-state variational Monte Carlo of quantum systems, the conventional metric for the parameter space involved is well known as the Fisher information.
+To find an appropriate metric for the present quantum statistical mechanics setting, the arguably most natural candidate is the Bures distance, defined for two density matrices $\rho$ and $\sigma$ as~\cite{PhysRevA.76.062318}

 The second term on the right-hand side is well known as the quantum fidelity~\cite{nielsen_chuang_2010}.